moebiussurfing/ofxWindowApp/README.md

     //default floder is "ofxWindowApp/".
 (Check to create the folder if required) WindowApp.setPathFolder("settings/");
     WindowApp.setPathFilename("AppWindow.json");
     WindowApp.setAutoSaveLoad(false);//to disable auto
-    WindowApp.saveWindow();//save manually
-    WindowApp.loadWindow();//load manually

     //WindowApp.setup();

 update()
-    //nothing more to do.
+    //nothing to do.

 exit()
-    //nothing more to do.
+    //nothing to do.

+    WindowApp.saveWindow();//save manually
+    WindowApp.loadWindow();//load manually
 ```